 The expansion of easyfinancial will also be aided by the introduction of complementary financial products.
-The Company has a stated goal of being the Canadian leader in providing goods and financial services to the cash and credit constrained consumer and so the Company intends to build out a suite of products that can ladder a customer from establishing credit to home ownership.
+The Company has a stated goal of being the leading full-service provider of goods and alternative financial services that improve the lives of everyday Canadians and as such, the Company intends to build out a suite of products that can ladder a customer from establishing credit to home ownership.
 In cases where the Company has the expertise and resources to offer these products directly, it will do so.
-In other cases, it will look to partner with primary providers of these products and offer such products to the Company's customers under a commission or fee type arrangement.
-As an example, in 2014 the Company launched a licensed mortgage brokerage business designed to assist customers in obtaining mortgage financing.
+In other cases, it will look to partner with primary providers of these products and offer such products to the Company's customers under a commission or fee-type arrangement.
+As an example, in 2015 the Company began offering a credit monitoring service to its customers, allowing them to take better control of their financial situation and credit score by monitoring their credit status on an ongoing basis.